 Key factors behind Candy Crush Saga costExperts often call Candy Crush Saga the most unlikely hit.
 It’s a classic Match-3 game that requires players to form lines of identical elements – in this case, sweets.
 Candy Crush employs classic social marketing strategies encouraging users to promote the app through social media, make in-app purchases and upgrade to new levels.
 However, the simple puzzle had remained the biggest US game (20 million daily users) until Pokémon GO was released and generated over $1.5 billion in revenue.
 Back in 2016 we published an informative article covering the key factors behind mobile gave dev costs.
 Although you can’t build an AAA-class game for less than $50 thousand, aspiring app entrepreneurs believe casual games cost literally nothing.

 Here’s where they’re wrong.As you know, there are several ways to monetize a mobile game.
 These include in-app purchases, one-time upfront payments and advertising.
 In a world where all of the US top grossing mobile games are downloaded for free, you can’t just put a price tag on your app and call it a day.

 Taking the free-to-play (and pay-to-win!) approach is basically your only chance to make money on a casual game.
 As a matter of fact, the average US user spent $87 on in-app purchases last year.As a game developer, you should create beautiful layouts and an original gameplay to attract and engage users.
 According to Pavel Shylenok, CTO at R-Style Lab, 80% of the average $100 thousand game dev budget is actually spent on making the game look and feel great.
 Pavel also compares game dev to film production as your budget depends on how much you’re willing to spend (and there’s no upper limit).

 Candy Crush cost breakdownThe price of building a mobile app depends on several factors including the country you’re hiring developers from, size of a company and type of an application.
-Here and below, we’re going to estimate the cost of developing certain Candy Crush clone components based on the average Eastern European dev hourly rates.
+Here and below, we’re going to estimate the cost of developing certain Candy Crush clone components based on the average Eastern European developer hourly rates.
 If you consider working with a US/EU-based vendor, the price will multiply threefold (at the very minimum).

 Graphic contentOk, how much did it cost to make the viral Candy Crush game?
 Simple as it is, Candy Crush features multiple levels and types of candies (wrapped, striped, rainbow, etc.).
 You need at least 5 different game artifacts – and they should be animated.
 Each 2D artefact should consist of at least 30 frames; otherwise the animations will look blurry.
 Now multiply 5 artefacts by 5 colors, 30 frames and 5 animations.
 That’s over 2 thousand images for only one field!